Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Akron Stats and Trends

-- Akron has one win against the spread in three games this season.
+- Thus far this year Akron has one win against the spread.

-- Akron's games this season have hit the over on two of three set point totals (66.7%).
+- Akron's games this year have hit the over on two of three set point totals (66.7%).

-- The Zips have three giveaways this season, while the Buckeyes have four takeaways .
+- The Zips have turned the ball over three times, one fewer times than the Buckeyes have forced turnovers (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.